 Google’s new investment in Dutch data centre brings total to €1.5b

-Google has announced a further expansion to its data centre in Eemshaven, the Netherlands – to the cool sum of €500 million.
+Google has announced a further expansion to its data center in Eemshaven, the Netherlands – to the cool sum of €500 million.

 The tech colossus asserts the investment will help the company meet both the growing consumer and business demand in Europe as the take-up of its cloud services increase.

-The Eemshaven data centre was first opened in December 2016 took two years to complete.
+The Eemshaven data center was first opened in December 2016 took two years to complete.

-It was the first Google data centre to run on 100 percent renewable energy from its first day of operation, which is sourced from a nearby wind farm in Delfzijl and solar energy from Eemshaven itself, among other sources.
-The ‘green’ data centre also uses water from household waster and cold air for cooling.
+It was the first Google data center to run on 100 percent renewable energy from its first day of operation, which is sourced from a nearby wind farm in Delfzijl and solar energy from Eemshaven itself, among other sources.
+The ‘green’ data center also uses water from household waster and cold air for cooling.